syall/finite-automata/README.md

 One Combination that works is 1 and 3, calculating the null transitions before the first Iteration (1) so the transitions are calculated before the first Transition as well as recalculating null transitions before the next Iteration (3).

-Another Combination is 2 and 4, calculating the null transitions just before the first Transition (2) in the first Iteration, but required to find the null transitions before returning the final values (4) as the last Iteration does not calculate the null transitions.
+Another Combination is 2 and 4, calculating the null transitions just before the first Transition (2) in the first Iteration but required to find the null transitions before returning the final values (4) as the last Iteration does not calculate the null transitions.

 In this case, I arbitrarily chose the second combination, although the first combination seems semantically more sensible since the start states in the second combination do not reflect the actual start states with null transitions, but with the user defined one.

-### Reflection
+## Reflection

 The theory that a machine with such simple rules for construction can perform complex computations is remarkable.

-Not only this, there are aspects that strikes a resemblance to functional programming, especially using Thompson's Constructions to use premade automata as building blocks.
+Not only this, there are aspects that strike a resemblance to functional programming, especially using Thompson's Constructions to use premade automata as building blocks.

-Even more, adding in nondeterminism adds in concepts similar to logical programming, particularly the Prolog Language evaluation.
+Even more, adding in nondeterminism adds in concepts similar to logical programming, particularly Prolog evaluation.

 Althogh the implementation here is not very useful as it only deals with a specific class of automata (string by character), the framework could be used as a basis for an even higher level abstraction.

-For Spring Semester 2020, I am enrolled in Formal Languages and Automata (01:198:452) at Rutgers University where I thought the main focus would be on Formal Languages and Automata but, to my surprise, most of it are focused on Complexity Analysis.
+For Spring Semester 2020, I am enrolled in Formal Languages and Automata (01:198:452) at Rutgers University where I thought the main focus would be on Formal Languages and Automata but, to my surprise, most of it is supposedfly focused on Complexity Analysis.

 However, this does not mean the topic is not delved into.

-At only 4 weeks in, I could not understand most of the topics covered in the proofs, leading to my frustration in just implementing the finite automata.
+At only 4 weeks in, I can not understand most of the topics covered in the proofs, leading to my frustration in just implementing the finite automata.

 If you want a taste of what I am studying, try reading some excerpts from [Michael Sipser's Introduction to the Theory of Computation](http://math.mit.edu/~sipser/book.html).